+Reservations are required.
+At least two weeks’ advanced notice is required for all guided programs.
 Prices include general admission to the Museum.
 Programs and tours are available throughout the year and welcome all public, private, and home-schooled students, as well as youth organizations.
-For information, contact Education Assistant Allison Speight at 410-745-4941 or email@example.com.
+For information, contact Volunteer & Education Coordinator Allison Speight at 410-745-4941 or email@example.com.

 Bay Bounty Guided Tour